Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/trace_sampling.md

 #### Percentage

-The `TRACEABILITY_SAMPLING_PERCENTAGE` variable, defaulted to `10`, may be set to any value between 0 and 100.
+The `TRACEABILITY_SAMPLING_PERCENTAGE` variable, defaulted to `1`, may be set to any value between 0 and 10.

 * A value of `0` results in no transactions sent to Amplify Analytics
-* A value of `100` results in all transactions sent to Amplify Analytics
+* A value of `10` results in 10% of all transactions sent to Amplify Analytics

 The agent uses a counter to apply the sampling.
-When a value (other than 0 and 100) is set, the agent will send all transactions up to that value and then not send any until it reaches 100.
+When a value (other than 0 and 10) is set, the agent will send all transactions up to that value and then not send any until it reaches 100.
 Therefore, this percentage results in the first x of each 100 transactions being sampled.

 #### Per API